 Progressive Vectors

-Progressive vectors (based on the assumption of spatially-uniform flow) from ADCP data indicated the flow velocity at AS1 and AS2 was relatively consistent but did not describe the heterogeneous flow directions over the reef flat.
+Progressive vectors from ADCP data indicated flow speeds at AS1 and AS2 were relatively consistent but did not describe the heterogeneous flow directions over the reef flat.
 (Figure 6).
 Whereas the drifters tracked currents moving from cross-shore near the reef crest to alongshore towards the channel, the progressive vectors over the exposed southern reef showed little variation in flow direction, going ashore in some cases.
-In general, the lengths of progressive vectors were similar to the actual tracks of the drifters, indicating similar flow speeds, albeit sometimes different directions.
+In general, the lengths of progressive vectors were similar to the tracks of the drifters, indicating similar flow speeds, albeit sometimes different directions.
 The exception was over the sheltered northern reef, where drifters quickly moved into the channel and were influenced by very different currents than the ADCP at AS3.
 The progressive vectors over the sheltered northern reef were erratic and much shorter than the drifter tracks due to the lower flow speeds observed at AS3.
 The progressive vectors from the ADCPs illustrate the temporal flow variability at those fixed points during the 1 h drift duration, but progressive vectors are calculated assuming spatial homogeneity of the flow and failed to capture the spatially heterogeneous currents.

-During tidal forcing the drifters traveled in erratic directions and traveled farther than the progressive vectors from ADCPs (Figure 6a-b).
+During tidal forcing the drifters moved in erratic directions and traveled farther than the progressive vectors (Figure 6a-b).
 Drifter tracks and progressive vectors compared poorly in speed and direction at AS3 on the northern reef, slightly better at AS2, though progressive vectors are still shorter and do not vary direction, and fairly well at AS1 on the exposed southern reef.
-Under the low wave conditions at high tide, some drifters were observed to flow seaward over the reef crest near AS2, but progressive vectors were exclusively shoreward.
-Some drifters were also observed moving from the sheltered northern reef onto the more exposed southern reef during light and variable winds; during large waves, some drifters were driven from the exposed southern to the sheltered northern reef.
+Under the low wave conditions at high tide, some drifters moved seaward across the reef crest near AS2, but progressive vectors were exclusively shoreward.
+Some drifters traveled from the sheltered northern reef onto the more exposed southern reef during light and variable winds; during large waves, some drifters were driven from the exposed southern to the sheltered northern reef.

-During wind forcing, the drifter tracks showed flow directions were mainly towards the northwest corner in the bay, suggesting seaward flow (at least at the surface) was suppressed under strong onshore winds.
+During wind forcing, the drifter tracks were mainly towards the northwest corner in the bay, suggesting seaward flow (at least at the surface) was suppressed under strong onshore winds.
 Progressive vectors and drifter tracks were shorter than during tide and wave forcing, indicating slower flow speeds (Figure 6c-d).
 Progressive vectors compared well with drifter tracks in speed and direction for all locations, though the progressive vectors at AS3 are still short in comparison to the drifter tracks near the same location.
-Though moderate to strong easterly tradewinds are most prevalent throughout the year, fewer observations were made under wind forcing and a drifter deployed on the northern reef during this period was lost, so there is less certainty in the flow pattern.
+Though moderate to strong easterly tradewinds are most prevalent throughout the year, there is less certainty in the wind-driven flow pattern since fewer observations were made and a drifter deployed on the northern reef during wind forcing was lost.

-During wave forcing, longer progressive vectors characterized all locations, including the sheltered northern reef, indicating faster current speeds than during wind and tidal forcing (Figure 6e-f).
-The progressive vectors on the exposed southern reef show exclusively onshore flow.
+During wave forcing, longer progressive vectors characterized all locations, indicating faster current speeds than during wind and tidal forcing (Figure 6e-f).
 The drifter tracks clearly indicate a coherent pattern of clockwise flow over the exposed southern reef, through the back-reef pools and near the stream mouth, and then seaward over the sheltered northern reef and out the channel.
 Despite some wave breaking on the more sheltered northern reef crest, it appears the flow across the exposed southern reef and into the channel influences an overall seaward flow over the northern reef.
 All drifters exited the channel during the 1 h period, suggesting under high waves the flushing time of the whole bay is under 1 h.

 Empirical Orthogonal Functions (EOF)